Lipari Cathedral: Facade

-The spectacular facade is approached by means of a magnificent staircase which slowly reveals the proportions of the complex.
-The church can also be accessed from the Portra Carraia road in the citadel, but this route is more interesting for the views which it offers of the citadel.
+The facade is approached by means of a staircase which reveals the proportions of the complex.
+The church can also be accessed from the Portra Carraia road.
 The facade has two small side entrances and a central marble portal with Ionic columns surmounted by Corinthian capitals which frame the entrance and support the architrave with a tympanum flanked by two curled volutes.
 The architrave above the main entrance bears the inscription DIVO BARTOLOMEO DICATUM ("consecrated to the divine Bartholomew).
 The two side tympana are richly carved and decorated.
 The side entrances are surmounted by stained glass windows with cornices and an arch above them.
 In the centre is a niche with a semi-circular conch design, symbolising pilgrimage, which contains a statue of the saint.
 Above it is another stained glass window with its own tympanum.
 Four columnar pilasters surmounted by capitals and moulding give a vertical dimension to the appearance and support the upper cornice with its grand central arch.

 The upper part of the facade consists of a succession of levels of rectangular blocks of decreasing size, linked to curved volutes at the base of the first and second levels and with volutes in the remaining, upper levels separated by variegated moulding.
 On the contraforti of the first two levels there are, respectively, vases and truncated pyramidal obelisks.
 Inside the pediment of the first level (which is framed by pilasters) is the crowned coat of arms with the motto DIVO BARTOLOMEO DICATUM.
 Inside the second level there is a series of concentric cornices and in the top level there is an inscription reading 1861 - the date of the reconstruction of the upper facade after the lightning strike of 1859.
 The apex is capped with a wrought iron double cross.

 On the left side from the viewer's point of view is the massive square four-levelled bell tower, built between 1755 and c.1800.
 The uppermost level is cylindrical and joined to the level below with massive curled volutes.
 Convex pilasters and cornices in volcanic stone frame the first three levels.
 The first level is marked by a blind oval window, the second by a single arched window, the third by another single arched window above a system of volutes containing a clock on the NW face (on the other faces the clock space is instead an empty window.
 The uppermost, cylindrical level has single arched openings and inscribed plates.